skyscrapr/openai-sdk-go/README.md

 ## Reference Documentation

 This SDK wraps the OpenAI API.
 Please check the [official vendor documentation](https://platform.openai.com/docs/api-reference) for more detail.

+The following endpoints have been implemented:
+* Models

 ## Known Issues & Limitations